What We Still Get Wrong About Alexander Hamilton

 All of this culminates during the summer of 1786 in Western Massachusetts, where a widespread foreclosure crisis turns into an almost year-long guerrilla war known as Shays’ Rebellion.
 Named for Daniel Shays, who had been a captain in the Continental Army, and then helped lead the uprising, these rebel farmers actually called themselves “Regulators.”
 To stop foreclosures and evictions, they closed down the courts and threw out all the judges and the lawyers.
 State authorities attempted to muster the militia, but the units either refuse to mobilize, or mobilize and then dissolve—or, worst of all, switch sides and join the rebellion!

-Economic transformation did not just occur naturally—it had to be produced by a sophisticated, innovative, and sweeping program of government action.
+Economic transformation did not just occur naturally—it had to be produced by government action.

 In desperation, the merchant elite and the government of Massachusetts create a privately funded army.
 During the bitterly cold winter of 1786–87 there is on and off combat including two actual force-on-force conventional battles that even involve some artillery.
 But mostly the fight takes the form of ambushes, small shootouts, assassinations, beatings, arrests, arson, threatening “night letters”—basically guerilla terror tactics and counterinsurgency.